tipsi/tipsi-stripe/website/docs-md/createsourcewithparamsparams.md

   </intent-filter>
 </activity>
 ```
-Thouse explicit designation of RedirectUriReceiver need to override default `example` redirect scheme, that has been already defined into tipsi-stripe library.
+This explicit designation of RedirectUriReceiver needs to override the default `example` redirect scheme, that has already been defined in the tipsi-stripe library.

-Also you need to add:
+You also need to add:
 ```
 xmlns:tools="http://schemas.android.com/tools"
 ```